LRT Line 6: First Line 6 proposal

-The first mention of a separate LRT Line 6 in Cavite was when then-president Benigno Aquino III approved the construction of the LRT Line 6 in Cavite after a National Economic and Development Authority board meeting on September 6, 2015.
 The first proposal was described as a 19 km commuter rail line along the route of the Aguinaldo Highway.
 It will start from Niog station, which is separate from the Line 1 station and the two lines will not share tracks.
 The next stations will be Tirona, Imus, and Daang Hari stations in Imus; and Salitran, Congressional Avenue, and Governor's Drive in Dasmariñas.
-This project however was shelved indefinitely in 2018.
+Procurement of rolling stock to facilitate operations, and rolling stock was expected to be electric multiple units using overhead catenary traction power.
+This project however was shelved indefinitely in 2018, citing issues such as right-of-way and congestion along that highway.

 Modified Line 6A and 6B+C proposal

 In 2018, Villar-led Prime Asset Ventures Inc. came up with an alternative proposal for the said railway line.
 The new mainline consists of 23.5 km (14.6 mi) long, nine (9) stations, passing through the less congested arterial road of Molino–Paliparan Road, including the large-scale vacant properties in Bacoor and Dasmariñas, Cavite.
 The new proposal will branch out its railway network in Las Piñas, Muntinlupa, and Parañaque where large-scale subdivisions are situated.
 As of December 2020, the proposal has passed the stringent qualifications set by the Department of Environment and Natural Resources, prompting to issue an Environmental Compliance Certificate (ECC) on February 7, 2020.
 The project is now under review by the NEDA-ICC alongside other unsolicited proposals such as the Metro Manila SkyTrain and the MRT Line 10.
+Unless stated otherwise, the entire line will be most likely a separate line from Line 1, like the previous proposal.